Bohuslav

-Bohuslav (Богуслав, /uk/; באָסלעוו) is a city on the Ros River in Obukhiv Raion, Kyiv Oblast, Ukraine.
+Bohuslav (Богуслав, /uk/) is a city on the Ros River in Obukhiv Raion, Kyiv Oblast, Ukraine.
 It hosts the administration of Bohuslav urban hromada, one of the hromadas of Ukraine.
 Population: 17,135 (2001).

+Name

-It is known as Boslov by some of its Yiddish speaking residents and Boguslav (by the Russophones).
+It is known as Boslov (באָסלעוו) by some of its Yiddish speaking residents and as Boguslav by the Russophones.

 History

 The city's year of establishment and source of name is uncertain.
 It is mentioned by Hypatian Codex as early as 1032 which is assumed as the year of its foundation.
-In official documents it is mentioned in 1195 when Bohuslavl was handed over by the Grand Prince of Kyiv Rurik II to the Grand Prince of Vladimir-Suzdal Vsevolod III who preceded him on Kyivan throne several years earlier.
+In official documents it is mentioned in 1195 when Bohuslav was handed over by the Grand Prince of Kyiv Rurik II to the Grand Prince of Vladimir-Suzdal Vsevolod III who preceded him on Kyivan throne several years earlier.

 In 1240 Bohuslav was destroyed by the Mongol invasion.
-In 1362 it was liberated by forces of the Grand Duchy of Lithuania, Ruthenia and Samogitia.
-In 1569 Bohuslav was passed to the Polish Crown and in 1620 received its Magdeburg rights and city banner.
-Since 1591 Bohuslav belonged to Janusz Ostrogski, the voivode of Volhynia.
+In 1362 it was liberated by forces of the Grand Duchy of Lithuania.
+The settlement was later invaded by the Tatars and many inhabitants were taken into slavery.
+It was eventually rebuilt and repopulated and Sigismund II Augustus issued a renovation privilege.

+In 1569 Bohuslav was passed to the Kingdom of Poland.
+By decree of King Sigismund III Vasa, in 1591, Bohuslav became the seat of a starostwo and was bestowed upon Janusz Ostrogski, the voivode of Volhynia.
+To encourage people to settle in the town, Sigismund III Vasa exempted the town from taxes for 29 years and established weekly markets and annual fairs.
+In 1620, King Sigismund III Vasa confirmed old privileges and granted new trading and brewing privileges, and granted Magdeburg rights and a city banner.
+After 1622, starosts of Bohuslav were Field Crown Hetman Marcin Kazanowski and voivode of Bratslav Aleksander Dominik Kazanowski.

 From 1648 to 1667 it was part of the Cossack Hetmanate and after the Treaty of Andrusovo was once again returned to Poland.
+In 1674, the town was seized by Hetman of Left-bank Ukraine Ivan Samoylovych and Grigory Romodanovsky.
+In 1678, it was destroyed by Turkish-Tatar-Cossack forces.
 In 1685 it was occupied by Samiylo Samus whom Ivan Mazepa appointed Hetman of Right-bank Ukraine when Poland allowed to restore Cossacks' liberties.
+In 1685, settlers from Bohuslav founded Alexeyevka in Sloboda Ukraine.